ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/3_Concrete/033000 Cast-in-Place Concrete.md

 2. General Purpose:
       1.
 	1. Remove loose and deteriorated concrete by mechanical means, sandblasting or high-pressure water blasting.
 Clean all debris from the area and apply non-shrink grout in a 1/4” minimum thickness, at the desired consistency, ranging from a dry pack, to a fluid-poured into a formed area, according to the application.
 Cure the material as for concrete in accordance with this specification.
-1. 3.08 DAMP-PROOFING FOR THE EXTERIOR OF CONCRETE STRUCTURES**
-   1. Following completion of the exterior surfaces of manholes and vaults, including necessary repairs and piping penetrations into the structure, apply the specified material to prepared concrete surfaces in accordance with the manufacturer's recommendations.
+1. 3.08 DAMP-PROOFING FOR THE EXTERIOR OF CONCRETE STRUCTURES*   1.
+Following completion of the exterior surfaces of manholes and vaults, including necessary repairs and piping penetrations into the structure, apply the specified material to prepared concrete surfaces in accordance with the manufacturer's recommendations.
 The surfaces to be coated shall be fully cured and free of laitance and contamination.
 The material shall be applied to all exterior surfaces below a point 12” above the water table or indications of seepage or moisture as directed by the City Engineer.
 Apply two 5 mil coats, curing between coats, prior to backfill and/or immersion in accordance with the manufacturer's recommendations.
 1. 3.09 THRUST AND ANCHOR BLOCKS
    1. The Design Engineer shall be responsible for sizing all thrust blocks and anchor blocks required for the project in accordance with the requirements of the City Agencies’ Design Guide.
    1. Thrust Block Placement: